 Perez also noted that, because most interviews were conducted before the COVID-19 crisis, many of the organizations they interviewed were mainly thinking about the climate crises and extreme weather-related natural hazards, rather than framing or considering resilience through a pandemic lens.
 Though this topic is “unfortunately timely,” she says, many of the same principles of community resilience and lessons learned from preparing for climate related natural disasters can apply to confronting the COVID-19 crisis.

-Jessica Jones is a second year dual degree masters student at the University of Texas at Austin, studying Community and Regional Planning at the School of Architecture and Public Affairs at the Lyndon B. Johnson School of Public Affairs.
+Jessica Jones (bottom right) is a second year dual degree masters student at the University of Texas at Austin, studying Community and Regional Planning at the School of Architecture and Public Affairs at the Lyndon B. Johnson School of Public Affairs.
 Jessica has over a decade of experience working on municipal and educational sustainability projects and is focusing her graduate work on regional sustainability and resilience research.